GoogleCloudPlatform/java-docs-samples/bigtable/spark/README.md

 - [ ] Avoid specifying dependencies at runtime (remove `--packages` option for `spark-submit`)
 - [ ] Make sure README.md is up-to-date before claiming the PR done
-- [ ] Migrate [DataFrameDemo](src/main/scala/example/DataFrameDemo.scala) to a `CopyTable` example which reads the wordcount table generated from the RDD example and writes it to a new table
-- [ ] Create another example that uses files in Google Cloud Storage and saves the content to a Bigtable table

 ## Prerequisites